-Main activities during financial year 2016-2017:
+Main activities during the financial year:

-- Submission to the Board of the Annual Report on Directors' Remuneration 2015-2016. - Report-Proposal of the Group's Senior Management Remuneration Policy. - Evaluation of the degree of achievement of the Group's Business Objectives 2015-2016 (Bonus) and Setting of the Group's Business Objectives 2016-2017. - Proposal to the Board of Directors of the amendment by the General Shareholders' Meeting to the Policy on the Remuneration of Executive Directors (the clauses relating to the 'clawback' of Variable Remuneration and to the holding of Company shares, received in application of the long-term Incentive Plans (Recommendations 59 and 62 of the Good Governance Code of the Listed Companies)). - Proposal of amendment of the Variable Remuneration Corporate Policy, as well as the Regulations of the General and Special Plans in Performance Shares 2014, in order to include the Recommendations 59 and 62 of the Good Governance Code of Listed Companies for the Senior Management not for the Executive Directors (clauses relating to the 'clawback' of Variable Remuneration and to the holding of Company shares, received in application of the Shares Plans of the Company). - Evaluation of the Variable Remuneration of the Executive Directors (2015-2016). - Setting of the Fixed Remuneration of Executive Directors for 2017. - Report- Proposal of approval of new General and Special Plans 2017, to be applied in three Consolidation Periods, of three years each, starting the first of them on October 1st, 2017. - Reports on the cessation and appointment of Senior Managers. - Report on the ratification by the General Shareholders' Meeting of the appointment by co-option of Mr. Richard Charles Hill as a Proprietary Director, replacing Mr. Nicholas James Keveth. - Proposal to the Board of settlement of the Second Consolidation Period of Compañía de Distribución Integral Logista, S.A.U.
-2011 Plan (General Plan and Special Plan). - Proposal of Beneficiaries and Number of Shares to be granted, in the General and Special Plans for Performance Shares 2014 of the Company/Third Consolidation Period (2016-2019). - Report on the Group's Talent Management Plan/Succession Plan. - Self-assessment of its composition and functions, and proposal to the Board of improvement actions. - Proposal to the Board of self-assessment of the Board performance, as well as that of its President, CEO and Secretary Director. - Report on the functions and activities of the Appointments and Remuneration Committee 2015-2016.
+- Submission to the Board of the Annual Report on Directors' Remuneration 2016-2017. - Evaluation of the degree of achievement of the Group's Business Objectives 2016-2017 (Bonus) and Proposal of Setting of the Group's Business Objectives 2017-2018. - Evaluation of the Short-Term Variable Remuneration of the Executive Directors (2016-2017). - Setting of the Fixed Remuneration of Executive Directors for 2018. - Report-Proposal of approval of the Regulations of the General and Special Plans 2017, to be applied in three Consolidation Periods, of three years each, starting the first of them on October 1st, 2017. - Proposal to the Board of Directors for the approval of the Policy on the Selection of Board Members. - Reports on the cessation and appointment of Senior Managers. - · Report on the ratification by the General Shareholders' Meeting of the appointment by co-option of Mr. Richard Charles Hill. - Proposal to the Board of Directors and to the General Shareholders' Meeting of the re-election of the independent Directors Mr. Gregorio Marañón y Bertrán de Lis, Ms. Cristina Garmendia Mendizábal, Mr. Stéphane Lissner and Mr. Eduardo Zaplana Hernández-Soro. - Report on the re-election of the proprietary Directors Mr. John Matthew Downing and Mr. David Ian Resnekov. - Report on the re-election of the executive Directors Mr. Luis Egido Gálvez and Mr. Rafael de Juan López. - Report on the re-election and faculties delegation of the CEO Mr. Luis Egido Gálvez. - Proposal of the appointment by co-option of the independent Director Mr. Alain Minc. - Report on the appointment by co-option of the proprietary Director Mr. Amal Pramanik. - Proposal on the appointment by co-option of the independent Director Mr. Jaime Carvajal Hoyos. - Proposal to the Board of Directors of the Policy on the Directors Remuneration for 2019-2020, to be submitted to the General Shareholders Meeting.

+- Proposal to the Board of settlement of the First Consolidation Period of the Company 2014 Plan (General Plan and Special Plan). - Proposal of Beneficiaries and Number of Shares to be granted, in the General and Special Plans for Performance Shares 2017 of the Company/First Consolidation Period (2017-2020). - Report and Proposal to the Board on the Group's Talent Management Plan/Group's Succession Plan for Top-Level Directors. - Self-assessment of its composition and functions, and proposal to the Board of improvement actions. - Proposal to the Board of self-assessment of the Board performance, as well as that of its President, CEO and Secretary Director. - Report on the functions and activities of the Appointments and Remuneration Committee 2016-2017.

-C.2.2 Complete the following table with information on the number of female directors sitting on Board Committees over the last four years:
+C.2.2.
+Complete the following table with information on the number of female directors sitting on Board Committees over the last four years: